Frequently asked questions about Continuous Glucose Monitoring (CGM) and Blood Glucose (BG)

 How can I get the most of out my CGM and Zero?

 - We recommend logging your fasts and meals each day.
 While you are fasting you can log exercise, activity, and ketone levels within your Fasting Zones or the Me tab.
-While you are in your eating window be sure to log meals regularly so we can match them to any potential excursions outside of your glucose range.
+While you are in your eating window (the time between one fast's end and the next fast's start) be sure to log meals regularly so we can match them to any potential excursions outside of your glucose range.